debojjalb/debojjalb.github.io/README.md

 Based on the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.
 See LICENSE.md.

 ## Licensing

-The template is forked from ork [this repository](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.
+This template is derived from [this repository](https://github.com/academicpages/academicpages.github.io), with all rights belonging to the original authors.
+The current repository includes several modifications made by the author.
+Both the original content and the modifications are covered under the MIT License.

-If you are forking this repository instead of the original repository please add credits to bpth original authors and me!
+If you choose to fork this repository rather than the original one, please credit both the original authors and myself.

 ## To run locally (not on GitHub Pages, to serve on your own computer)